Skip to content

 In the event that the court grants probation for a DUI offender after their first DUI conviction, the individual must pay a fine along with other requirements, such as attending courses, community service, etc. In some cases, the court may also decide that the DUI offender must serve at least 48 hours in jail (this does not always happen).

 In some instances, drivers who have been convicted of their first DUI may be granted a restricted driver’s license that allows them to drive during specific hours and to specific places.
-However, the court could decide to forbid this.
+However, the court could decide to forbid this and require an Ignition Interlock Device.
 Other conditions of probation typically include DUI School and community service.

 How Can a DUI Defense Lawyer Help?